ansleybrown1337/kerbel-long-term-impacts/docs/README_bayes_methods.md

 Both primary outcomes are modeled on the **z-standardized scale** as supplied to Stan:

-- `C[i]`: outflow concentration (z scale)
+- `C[i]`: outflow concentration, z scale
-- `VOL[i]`: outflow volume (z scale)
+- `VOL[i]`: outflow volume, z scale

-The model introduces row-level latent “true” values (`C_true`, `V_true`) and applies observation likelihoods only to rows with observed outcomes.
+The model introduces row-level latent “true” values, `C_true` and `V_true`, and applies observation likelihoods only to rows with observed outcomes.
 Missing rows are inferred through the latent process.
 Concentration rows flagged as censored are handled through a left-censored likelihood using reporting-limit values transformed to the same z scale as `C`.

 Residue enters the model on the **proportion scale** in `(0,1)` and is modeled through a separate logit-normal regression with in-model imputation for missing residue rows.